- Latest available (Revised)

-‘vehicle type’ means a set of vehicles as defined in Part B of [Annex I to Regulation (EU) 2018/858];
+‘vehicle type’ means a set of vehicles as defined in Part B of [F2Annex I to Regulation (EU) 2018/858];

-‘standard equipment’ means the basic configuration of a vehicle which is equipped with all the features that are required under the regulatory acts referred to in [Annex II to Regulation (EU) 2018/858], including all features that are fitted without giving rise to any further specifications on configuration or equipment level;
+‘standard equipment’ means the basic configuration of a vehicle which is equipped with all the features that are required under the regulatory acts referred to in [F3Annex II to Regulation (EU) 2018/858], including all features that are fitted without giving rise to any further specifications on configuration or equipment level;

 ‘optional equipment’ means all the features not included in the standard equipment which are fitted to a vehicle under the responsibility of the manufacturer that can be ordered by the customer;